wiktor-falek/bonfire/README.md

 ### Profile

-- [x] Updating status (Online, Away, Dnd, Offline), shared with listening users in real time
+- [x] Updating status (Online, Away, Dnd, Offline), dispatched to subscribing users in real time
 - [ ] Appear offline when all devices are disconnected (display the persisted status on going online)
 - [ ] Updating display name
 - [ ] About me